geomoose/geomoose-website/source/rfc/rfc-8.rst

 -  User edits geometry.
 -  GM offers to cancel or save the feature.
 This will replace the current 'End Drawing' map control.
--  User clicks save:
+-  User clicks save.
 -  GM posts the feature to the WFS-T source.
--  GM displays success/failure message (ToDo:where?)
+-  GM displays success/failure message (ToDo: where?)
--  GM updates layer (ToDo: refreshes WMS layer, or replaces feature in WFS layer)
+-  GM updates layer (ToDo: refreshes WMS layer, or replaces feature in WFS layer if single-layer approach is configured)
 -  User clicks cancel: GM will dispose of the temporary feature being edited.